College-age Americans face permanent hit with few job prospects

 “They take jobs that will help them live and pay the bills, and when times get better they try and switch over to a preferred career path,” said Ernie Tedeschi, a policy economist at Evercore ISI.
 “They haven’t built the skills and the professional networks and that puts them at a persistent professional disadvantage.”

 During prior recessions, recent graduates were able to build connections through coffees and other in-person networking events.
 But that’s more difficult during a global pandemic.
-Otherwise-normal parts of job hunting, like interviewing in person, are also more complicated.
+Otherwise normal parts of job hunting, like interviewing in person, are also more complicated.

 The longer the pandemic drags on, the larger the backlog of young people, according to Economic Policy Institute senior economist Elise Gould.
 Older workers could take jobs that would typical go to entry-level applicants, Gould said.